-Proposed new §228.35(e)(8)(B) would specify that a practicum is not to take place exclusively during a summer recess.
+Proposed new §228.35(e)(9)(B) would specify that a practicum is not to take place exclusively in the summer unless it is part of a year-round school calendar or extended year program.
 This would allow nonteacher candidates to receive instruction with the standards that include students, faculty, parents, and a wide variety of special committees and meetings such as Admission, Review, and Dismissal (ARD) Committees, Language Proficiency Assessment Committees (LPAC), and parent conferences.

 The proposed amendment in §228.35(e)(9)(C) and (D) provides guidance for candidates that must complete requirements for clinical teaching or a practicum outside of the state of Texas (C) and outside the United States (D) for one of four reasons including military assignment of candidate or spouse, illness of candidate or family member for whom the candidate is the primary caretaker, primary caretaker of family member residing out of state, or candidate or spouse transfer of employment.
 For clinical teaching or practicum outside of Texas, a candidate should be approved for placement at a specific site according to one of the four reasons listed.
+This ensures the candidate will have quality support aligned to Texas standards commensurate with what they would have received had they remained in Texas.
 Similarly, a candidate would be approved for clinical teaching or a practicum out of the county at a specific site for one the same four reasons.
-Internships are not allowed for out of state or out of country placements because internships require the candidate hold intern or probationary Texas certification.
-Such an internship would require the candidate to teach as the teacher of record on a Texas teaching certificate outside of the jurisdiction of the SBEC and in a placement that does not match the certificate.
+Internships are not allowed for out of state or out of country placements because of the difficulties a candidate encounters when teaching in one state under certification from another state.
+TEA staff have no way to determine whether a candidate is qualified to teach as the teacher of record in another state or country.